merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 anvi-run-workflow -w metagenomics  -c GTDB_GENOMES_mapping_config.json
 ```

 For us, it took a few days to run.
-We stopped the workflow just before it ran `anvi-merge` (because, as you will see, we run that later to incorporate all the samples, including the Vineis et al. ones).
-If you let it run that step, it is fine - you simply may have to overwrite the resulting merged profile database later when you run `anvi-merge`.
+We stopped the workflow just before it ran {% include PROGRAM name="anvi-merge" %} (because, as you will see, we run that later to incorporate all the samples, including the Vineis et al. ones).
+If you let it run that step, it is fine - you simply may have to overwrite the resulting merged profile database later when you run {% include PROGRAM name="anvi-merge" %}.

 #### Mapping the Vineis et al. samples separately